inkdevhub/swanky-cli/README.md

   $ swanky contract deploy [CONTRACTNAME] --account <value> -g <value> [-a <value>] [-n <value>]

 ARGUMENTS
-  CONTRACTNAME  contract name to deploy
+  CONTRACTNAME  Name of the contract to deploy

 FLAGS
   -a, --args=<value>...